FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-oauth-golang.md

 //...
 ```

 Here, we have defined the OAuth instance inside the `init` function.
-This fucntion is called and run every time the application is started.
+This function is called and run every time the application is started.
 In a production application, these values may be pulled from a configuration file or a database table.

 ## Adding our display

 Now, we need to display a page.
-For the `handleMain` function, we are hardcoding HTML as shown below, but for a larger application you might want to look at a templating language:
+For the `handleMain` function, we are hard coding HTML as shown below, but for a larger application you might want to look at a templating language:

 ```go
 //...